Shape

 run-all

-Runs the provided OpenTofu/Terraform command against a stack, where a stack is a tree of terragrunt modules.
-The command will recursively find terragrunt modules in the current directory tree and run the OpenTofu/Terraform command in dependency order (unless the command is destroy, in which case the command is run in reverse dependency order).
+Runs the provided OpenTofu/Terraform command against a stack.
+The command will recursively find terragrunt units in the current directory tree and run the OpenTofu/Terraform command in dependency order (unless the command is destroy, in which case the command is run in reverse dependency order).

-Make sure to read Execute OpenTofu/Terraform commands on multiple modules at once for context.
+Make sure to read about the stacks feature for context.

 Example: